 In 2020, no findings have been released to the general public confirming the existence of habitability or biosignatures beyond the Blue Marble.
 The furthest a rover has ever entered the atmosphere of another planetary object occurred on the Venusian surface during the height of the Space Race in the Cold War-era.

 Back in the 1960s, the Soviet Union set a number of landmarks in space exploration with its Venera program.
-Its missions to the Venusian surface established the first human-made device to enter the atmosphere of another planet and the first landing of a rover on another planetary object.
+Its missions to the Venusian surface established the first human-made device to enter the atmosphere of another planet and the first landing of a rover with recorded sounds on another planetary object.

 In recent years, however, the National Aeronautics and Space Administration (NASA) and the China National Space Administration (CNSA) have shifted their focal point on the search for traces of life toward the Red Planet, 0.8 astronomical units from the Venusian surface.